Public health seeks steady funding, not feast or famine

 Congress has poured tens of billions of dollars into state and local public health departments in response to the coronavirus pandemic, paying for masks, contact tracers and education campaigns to persuade people to get vaccinated.

-Public health officials who have juggled bare-bones budgets for years are happy to have the additional money.
-Yet they worry it will soon dry up as the pandemic recedes, continuing a boom-bust funding cycle that has plagued the U.S. public health system for decades.
-If budgets are slashed again, they warn, that could leave the nation where it was before the coronavirus: unprepared for a health crisis.
+Public health officials, used to juggling bare-bones budgets, worry the money will dry up as the pandemic recedes, continuing a boom-bust funding cycle that has plagued the U.S. public health system for decades.
+They fear they’ll be back to scraping together money from a patchwork of sources to provide basic services to their communities — much like after the Sept.
+11 attacks and the SARS and Ebola outbreaks.
+That could leave the nation where it was before COVID-19: unprepared for a health crisis.

-“We need funds that we can depend on year after year,” said Dr. Mysheika Roberts, the health commissioner of Columbus, Ohio.
+“We need funds that we can depend on year after year,” said Dr. Mysheika Roberts, the Columbus, Ohio, health commissioner.

 When Roberts started in Columbus in 2006, an emergency preparedness grant paid for more than 20 staffers.
-By the time the coronavirus pandemic hit, it paid for about 10.
-Relief money that came through last year helped the department staff up its coronavirus response teams.
+By the time coronavirus hit, it paid for about 10.
+Relief money that came through last year helped the department staff up its COVID-19 response teams.
 While the funding has helped the city cope with the immediate crisis, Roberts wonders if history will repeat itself.

-After the pandemic is over, public health officials across the U.S. fear, they’ll be back to scraping together money from a patchwork of sources to provide basic services to their communities — much like after the Sept.
-11 attacks and the SARS and Ebola outbreaks.

-When the mosquito-borne Zika virus tore through South America in 2016, causing serious birth defects in newborn babies, members of Congress couldn’t agree how, and how much, to spend in the U.S. for prevention efforts, such as education and mosquito abatement.
+When the mosquito-borne Zika virus tore through South America in 2016, causing serious birth defects, members of Congress couldn’t agree how, and how much, to spend in the U.S. for prevention efforts.
 The Centers for Disease Control and Prevention took money from its Ebola efforts, and from state and local health department funding, to pay for the initial Zika response.
 Congress eventually allocated $1.1 billion for Zika, but by then, mosquito season had passed in much of the U.S.

 “Something happens, we throw a ton of money at it, and then in a year or two we go back to our shrunken budgets and we can’t do the minimum things we have to do day in and day out, let alone be prepared for the next emergency,” said Chrissie Juliano, executive director of the Big Cities Health Coalition, which represents leaders of more than two dozen public health departments.

-Brian Castrucci, CEO of the de Beaumont Foundation, which advocates for public health, calls Congress’ giant influx of cash in response to the crisis “wallpaper and drapes” because it doesn’t restore public health’s crumbling foundation.

-“I worry at the end of this we’re going to hire up a bunch of contact tracers — and then lay them off soon thereafter,” Castrucci said.
-“We are continuing to kind of go from disaster to disaster without ever talking about the actual infrastructure.”

-Castrucci and others say they need dependable money for high-skill professionals, such as epidemiologists — data-driven disease detectives — and for technology upgrades that would help track outbreaks and get information to the public.
+Experts said the system needs dependable money to keep high-skill professionals, such as epidemiologists, and for technology upgrades that would help track outbreaks and get information to the public.

 “You’re going to need to upgrade that,” Roberts said.
 “And you’re going to need dollars to support that.”